Monday to Saturday, Closed Sunday

 Blanchet House rescues fresh, excess food from businesses around Portland like the Oregon Convention Center and Trader Joe’s.
 We received over 300,000 pounds of donated food in 2019 and got it to hungry people.
 All other food is purchased from the Oregon Food Bank.

 Every dish is prepared, cooked and served with care by men residing in our housing program.
 We do our best to serve a balanced plate of protein, vegetable, carbohydrates and fruit.
-It is hard to predict what we might get donated so we have to be creative.
+It is hard to predict what we might get donated so we have to be creative with our daily menus.

 Call us if you have food to donate at 503-241-4340.
 We can only pick up large quantities as we have only one driver to send out.